'Everything is at stake' for reproductive rights in 2024, Harris says as Biden-Trump debate nears

 Biden has begun private preparations at Camp David for the debate Thursday night in Atlanta.
 Trump is expected to hold meetings at his Florida estate this week as part of an informal prep process.

-Duvall of Owensboro, Kentucky, first told her story publicly last fall in a campaign ad for the governor’s race in her home state, discussing the consequences of abortion restrictions, particularly those without exceptions for rape or incest.
+Duvall, of Owensboro, Kentucky, first told her story publicly last fall in a campaign ad during the governor’s race in her home state, discussing the consequences of abortion restrictions, particularly those without exceptions for rape or incest.

-First lady Jill Biden planned to hold a campaign event with Duvall in Pittsburgh on Sunday evening.
+First lady Jill Biden spoke about the Dobbs anniversary at a campaign event on Sunday in Lancaster, Pa.
+She’s scheduled to hold an event with Duvall in Pittsburgh on Sunday evening.
 Harris is scheduled to mark Monday’s anniversary of the Dobbs decision with campaign events in Arizona and Maryland.
 Her husband, Doug Emhoff, is headed to Michigan on Monday.

 Sen. Elizabeth Warren, D-Mass., was heading to Wisconsin on behalf of the Biden campaign with Amanda Zurawski, a Texas woman who was initially denied an abortion after being told she had a condition that meant her baby would not survive.
 Zurawski was forced to wait until she was diagnosed with a life-threatening case of sepsis before being provided an abortion.